When dealing with a timber deck, something that many people have come across in the past is the timber leaching or bleeding onto surrounding surfaces.

-Comparatively, composite decking products, do not have any tannins or resins in the finished product, so a lot of the above leaching issues with using hardwood timber for decking is mitigated.
+Comparatively, composite decking products, do not have any resins in the finished product, so a lot of the above leaching issues with using hardwood timber for decking is mitigated.

-This, coupled with composite decking’s durable and low-maintenance factors, makes it an attractive alternative to timber.
+This, coupled with composite decking’s durability and low-maintenance factors, makes it an attractive alternative to timber.

 We hope this article helped give you some clarity on leaching and how to prevent it.

-If you need further assistance, check out our how-to video to see the process in action.
+If you need further assistance, check out our how-to videos to see the process in action.